Amol Palekar

-Amol Palekar (born 24 November 1944) is an Indian actor, director and producer of Hindi and Marathi cinema.
+Amol Palekar (born 24 November 1944) is an Indian actor, director, and producer of Hindi and Marathi cinema.
+He is also a painter and an author.
+Palekar was part of the Bollywood faction that popularised 'middle cinema'.
+His most popular works include roles in films like Gol Maal, Chhoti Si Baat, and Bhumika.
+At the age of 80, Palekar released his autobiography; its English version was titled Viewfinder.

-Career
+Early life and education

+Palekar was born to Kamlakara and Suhasini Palekar in a Marathi speaking middle-class family in Mumbai.
+He had three sisters named Neelon, Rekha, and Unnati.
+His father worked in the General Post Office and his mother worked in a private company.
+Palekar studied Fine Arts at the Sir J. J. School of Art, Mumbai, and commenced his artistic career as a painter.
+As a painter, he has had seven solo exhibitions and participated in many group shows.

+Acting career

-Palekar studied fine arts at the Sir J. J. School of Art, Mumbai, and commenced his artistic career as a painter.
-As a painter, he had seven one-man exhibitions and participated in many group shows.
-However, Palekar is better known as a stage and film actor.
-He has been active in the avant garde theatre in India in Marathi and Hindi theatre as an actor, director and producer since 1967.
+Although he trained in fine arts, Palekar is better known as a stage and film actor.
+He has been active in the avant-garde theatre in India in Marathi and Hindi theatre as an actor, director and producer since 1967.
 His contribution to the modern Indian theatre is often overshadowed by his popularity as a lead actor in Hindi films.

 As a film actor, he was most prominent in the 1970s.
 His image as a "boy next door" contrasted with the larger-than-life heroes prevalent at that time in Indian cinema.
-He received one Filmfare award and six State awards as Best Actor.
+He received three Filmfare Awards and six State awards as Best Actor for his works.
 His performances in regional language films in Marathi, Bengali, Malayalam and Kannada fetched him critical acclaim as well.
 He decided not to act after 1986 in order to concentrate on filmmaking.

 As a director, he is known for the sensitive portrayal of women, selection of classic stories from Indian literature, and perceptive handling of progressive issues.
 He has directed several television serials on the national network such as Kachchi Dhoop, Mrignayani, Naquab, Paool Khuna and Krishna Kali.

-Theatre journey
+Theatre career

 Palekar began in Marathi experimental theatre with Satyadev Dubey, and later started his own group, Aniket, in 1972.
 As a theatre actor, he was part of popular plays like Shantata!
 Court Chalu Aahe, Hayavadana and Adhe Adhure.
-Following a performance on stage at the National Centre for the Performing Arts (India) (NCPA) in 1994, he returned to theatre after a gap of 25 years with the suspenseful play, Kusur (The Mistake).
+Following a performance on stage at the National Centre for the Performing Arts in 1994, he returned to theatre after a gap of 25 years with the suspenseful play, Kusur (The Mistake).
 This play is directed by him and he also plays the lead role.